Solitary waves explore the quantum-to-classical transition: Conclusions and outlook

+The Bose gas many-body state passes through three stages, indicated in \fref{sketch} and \fref{collisions}, in which the OBDM shows a single (I), two (II) or many (III) occupied states.
+Firstly coherence between the solitons is lost through phase-diffusion, from I to II.
+Then, from region II to III, quantum many-body dynamics in the collision leads to a state \bref{postcollstate} entangling atom numbers, positions and velocities of both solitons.
+All three stages can be observed in experiments \cite{Nguyen_solcoll_controlled} and time-scales controlled.
+Also any entanglement degradation subsequent to the collision through losses or thermal scattering can be probed.
+Hence colliding bright solitons appear promising to gain a deeper understanding of the quantum-classical transition, owing to their relatively simple underlying Hamiltonian \bref{1DHamil_threebody}, yet complex emergent collisions.

-\acknowledgments \ssection{Acknowledgments} We gladly acknowledge the Max-Planck society for funding under the MPG-IISER partner group program, and interesting discussions with T.~Busch, S.~Cornish, M.~Davis, S. Gardiner, J.~Hope and C.~Weiss.
-ASR acknowledges the Department of Science and Technology (DST), New Delhi, India, for the INSPIRE fellowship IF160381. \\
+\acknowledgments We gladly thank the Max-Planck society for funding under the MPG-IISER partner group program.
+SK thanks Abhijit Pendse for discussions and ASR acknowledges the Department of Science and Technology (DST), New Delhi, India, for the INSPIRE fellowship IF160381.